ibadetazemi/Statistical-Modelling-Project-/README.md

 #Citybikes_predictions
 sns.lmplot(x='POI_Count', y='Number of Bikes', data=citybikess, line_kws={'color': 'black'});

-Part 4: Building a Model

-#Tasks:

-1.)
-Build a regression model using Python’s statsmodels module that demonstrates a relationship between the number of bikes in a particular location and the characteristics of the POIs in that location.
-2.)
-Interpret results.
-Expand on the model output, and derive insights from your model.
-3.)
-Can you think of a way to turn the above regression problem into a classification one?
-4.)
-Complete the model_building.ipynb notebook to demonstrate how you executed the tasks above.

 #Results

-(Fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model: The coverage that I found is that the people in NYC use citibikes quite often and for long periods at a time.
+(The coverage that I found is that the people in NYC use citibikes quite often and for long periods at a time.
 The regression model that was built to predict number of bikes, ratings and distance is performing very well.

-The low R-squared value appears to reflect that there is a strong correlation
+The low R-squared value appears to reflect that there is a weak correlation
 <> Coefficient: Is positive and has a positive affect on Y
 <> T-Statistic: Strong coefficient
 <> P-Value: Significance of each and is a strong coefficient)